SDcodehub/LM-training/USAGE.md

     --lr 5e-4
 ```
 run_tags - can be space seperated tags
+Use Tags, will help to filter, prefer BS, Steps, HW
+BS256 step15k H10080GBHBM3

 <!-- Deprecated/To review: Section below may not belong here. -->
 <details>